We are almost 2 years familiar with COVID, and the amazing hospital nurse is overworked and extremely burnt out!

 When it comes to your actual OASIS assessments, you need to streamline all things OASIS by finding a planner or planning system that can hold everything you need it to hold in order to be prepared for all of those moments that count towards you…

-• Being prepared,
+- Being prepared,

-• Advocating for your patients in those moments that mean the MOST to THEMpositive patient rapport building…wink!
+- Advocating for your patients in those moments that mean the MOST to THEM → positive patient rapport building…wink!

-• Standing out + “OWNING” your genius as a successful home health nurse →TREAT YO’SELF TO A PROMOTION 2022!
+- Standing out + “OWNING” your genius as a successful home health nurse →TREAT YO’SELF TO A PROMOTION 2024!

 You could even take it a step further and get your favorite pen and notebook to work out your point amounts for each type of your OASIS assessments and decide which assessments work best for you, your energy, and your mental wellness.
 Then, put together your weekly OASIS assessment load based on YOUR individual needs.